-For 28 years, Sharon performed extensively throughout New England as a freelance harpist at a wide variety of venues.
+For 28 years, Sharon performed extensively throughout New England as a freelance harpist at a wide variety of venues and events.

 Sharon has been an orchestra member for the Connie Francis Show and at Goodspeed Opera House and played under the batons of Victor Borge and the late renowned wind ensemble conductor and arranger, Frederick Fennell.